GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/template_dev.md

     `resource_name` field is not specified for a resource ([example](https://github.com/GoogleCloudPlatform/healthcare-data-protection-suite/blob/dd2464e1a293b0bc549ef34d0c73787e798e88ba/examples/tfengine/modules/foundation.hcl#L62)),
-    then the underlying Terraform module or Terraform resource in the generated Terraform configs will be automatically named from the resource's uniqie identifier (bucket's name, network's name, group's id, etc) ([example](https://github.com/GoogleCloudPlatform/healthcare-data-protection-suite/blob/dd2464e1a293b0bc549ef34d0c73787e798e88ba/examples/tfengine/generated/team/groups/main.tf#L43)).
+    then the underlying Terraform module or Terraform resource in the generated Terraform configs will be automatically named from the resource's unique identifier (bucket's name, network's name, group's id, etc) ([example](https://github.com/GoogleCloudPlatform/healthcare-data-protection-suite/blob/dd2464e1a293b0bc549ef34d0c73787e798e88ba/examples/tfengine/generated/team/groups/main.tf#L43)).
     All non-alphanumeric characters will be converted to `_`, such as `-`, `.`,